xbsoftware/enjoyhint/README.md

 * `arrowColor` - the color of a marker that accepts all CSS colors.
 * `keyCode` - the code of a button, which triggers the next EnjoyHint step upon a click.
 Defined by the “key” event. (“key #block” : “hello”).
 * `event_selector` - if you need to attach an event (that was set in "event" property) to other selector, you can use this one
+* `disableSelector` - disables any interaction with the element.
+The user is forced to use the "Next" or the "Skip" buttons.
 * `timeout` - delay before the moment, when an element is highlighted
 * `shape` - shape for highlighting (circle|rect)
 * `radius` -  if the shape of "circle" is specified, we can set the radius.